Rensselaerswyck: Government

-Culture
+Religion and culture

 The population of the colony of Rensselaerswyck in its early days consisted of three classes: freemen on top, who emigrated from Holland at their own expense; farmers next; and farm servants sent by the patroon at the bottom of the caste system.

 The first patroon judiciously applied his large resources to the advancement of his interests, and was quick to assist people on the estate.
 He initially defined several farms on both sides of the river, on which he ordered houses, barns, and stables to be erected.
 The patroon paid to stock these farms with cattle, horses, and sometimes with sheep, and furnished the necessary wagons, plows, and other implements.
 So the early farmer entered upon his land without being embarrassed by want of capital.